-Global Goals for Sustainable Development

-Our contribution

-Every year we focus on helping battle hunger amongst less privileged people, by focusing on relevant charitable contributions (please see the following page for details).
+Global Goals for Sustainable Development Our contribution 2 ZERO HUNGER Every year we focus on helping battle hunger amongst less privileged people, by focusing on relevant charitable contributions (please see the following page for details).
 Throughout the years, all Grant Thornton new parents, receive a gift from their newborn from a Social Enterprise, "From Babies with Love", which is currently helping 46,660 children around the world.
 All profits from our purchases go to orphaned and abandoned children around the world, who have lost their parents through war, famine, disease or poverty.
+In addition, we also support underprivileged families, by purchasing and donating supermarket coupons to the Pancyprian Volunteerism Coordinative Council.
 Every year, we offer the opportunity to more than a hundred students, school leavers, newly graduates and experienced people from all fields of study and backgrounds to join one of our internships and/or our graduate training programmes.
 We sponsor a number of School and University awards, events and activities (e.g. business games), and University societies, providing us a direct link with students in Cyprus and abroad.
 Representatives from our service lines, join classes for delivering presentations as guest lecturers, which is a great opportunity for transferring knowledge as well as for awareness on emerging issues.
 Our People and Culture team also participates in presentations on how to build a strong CV and interviewing skills, and donate time for one-to-one coaching sessions for CV-screening and mock-interviews.
 Our people founded the Grant Thornton (Cyprus) Foundation, with the aim to help underprivileged persons pursue their educational dream.

-Our policies, procedures and actions are focused in ensuring that we all operate and act responsibly, not only whilst at our offices, but at our homes as well.
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION Our policies, procedures and actions are focused in ensuring that we all operate and act responsibly, not only whilst at our offices, but at our homes as well.
 Our offices provide proper waste sorting and management, supporting the principles of circular economy.
 We recycle paper, plastic, batteries, glass, and from time to time we organise the collection of electronic devices which are then sent for recycling.

-We are sensitive about climate change, and we ensure that our people are aware about environmental protection and the effects of climate change.
+13 CLIMATE We are sensitive about climate change, and we ensure that our people are aware about environmental protection and the effects of climate change.
 We have established the Sustainability team, joining representatives of all the departments.
 The Committee will ensure the optimal implementation of the aforementioned, as well as the potential to undertake further ongoing improvement actions.
 Among other things, the Committee's main objective is to develop Grant Thornton's new ESG Strategy.
 We have been certified with ISO 14001:2015, that specifies the requirements for an environmental management system.
 We constantly aim to reduce our environmental footprint by consciously monitoring our consumables consumption (e.g. toner, printing paper, straws, paper rolls, plastic bags, etc).
 We organise internal workshops for our people to raise awareness for environmental issues and we are continuously introducing internal initiatives to improve our environmental performance.
-During 2023 we organized with WEEE a collection of electrical appliances and similar items for recycling from our offices.